35 fashion trends that came and went

 Duffer of St. George

 The beauty of the slap bracelet was that it was low risk, high reward.
 So much so that even Dior came out with their own neon versions.
-A Google search STILL finds a genuine article going for in excess of £50.
-Plus their fail-safe curling kept everyone in Year 9 Chemistry entertained for hours.
+A Google search STILL finds a genuine article going for in excess of $80.

-The lyrics "Every cutie wit a booty bought a Coogi" were immortalised in Notorious B.I.G.'s Hypnotize,but the rap legend had been rocking the colourful sweaters for a while and the Cosby Show's Mr. Huxtable made the sweater a hot item in the 90s.
-Whilst there are things a lot more offensive, seemingly the Coogi sweater has seen its best days…. :(
+The lyrics "Every cutie wit a booty bought a Coogi" were immortalized in Notorious B.I.G.'s 'Hypnotize,' but the rap legend had been rocking the colorful sweaters for a while and the Cosby Show's Mr. Huxtable made the sweater a hot item in the 90s.
+Whilst there are things a lot more offensive, seemingly the Coogi sweater has seen its best days….

 Baby G Watches

 Red and yellow and pink and green, orange and purple and blue, I can wear a rainbow, wear a rainbow, wear a rainbow toooo!
-Indeed, at the turn of the millennium, thanks to Juicy Couture, the velour tracksuit made it possible to rock the candy colour spectrum all in the comfort of a fabric that was reminiscent of your bath towel.
-Extra points if yours was swarovski studded with your name on.
+Indeed, at the turn of the millennium, thanks to Juicy Couture, the velour tracksuit made it possible to rock the candy color spectrum all in the comfort of a fabric that was reminiscent of your bath towel.
+Extra points if yours was Swarovski-studded with your name on.

 What did Ugly Betty teach us?
 That you should never rock a poncho, it can scar you and your loved ones for life.
-Who can forget the acrylic wool waffle knit ponchos in assorted colours you could get at Petticoat Lane market?
-We think we got a lucky escape with this one, what place does an outerwear garment restricting your arm access have in 2015?
-Please tweet in your answers.
+Who can forget the acrylic wool waffle knit ponchos in assorted colors you could get at Petticoat Lane market?

 The Pete Doherty indie-era